CrowdStrike/MISP-tools/README.md

 ### Running the solution as a container
-This solution can also be run as a container using the provider Docker file.
+This solution can also be run as a container using the provided Docker file.

 #### Building the container
 To build the container, execute the following command.
 Depending upon permissions within your environment, you may need to execute this with escalated permissions.